DSI-FDI/final-project/src/dsi_milestone_6.md

 #### User 4: Final conclusions

 **Notes on the interview:**
-* He understand very well the indications on the interview.
+* He understood very well the indications on the interview.
-* We didn’t provide many information and he got it well.
+* We didn’t provide much information and he got it well.
 * He was relaxed and confident.
-* Changing the place to a class was better.
-There were more space and he was more relaxed.
+* Changing the location from a library room to a classroom was better.
+There was more space and he was more relaxed.
-* This was the last interview and we were better synchronised and had more experience.
+* This was the last interview, we were better synchronised and had more experience.
-* The 2-moderator interview worked really well and they did a great team together.
+* The 2-moderator interview worked really well and they formed a great team together.
-* The prototype *man in the shadow* worked well with the user goals.
+* The *Wizard Of Oz* prototyping technique worked well with the user goals.

 **Positives:**
 * He made a very good think-aloud process.
-* He got that different sizes mean more importance (and girl preferences).
+* He understood that different sizes in the suggestions meant more different in the topics (and girl preferences).
-* He had more experience when dating.
+* He had more experience when dating, so he was able to not be bogged down in details.
 * He was very active and asked many questions.
 But we didn’t provide the result, just some tips.
 So the user could find his own solutions.
 * He liked the sentences and proposed topics.
 * He didn’t feel awkward and he enjoyed the experience.